Oxydation/MinionOS/README.md

 Development of a simple OS for a BeagleBoard C4 with a ARMv7 Cortex A8-Processor (OMAP 3530).

-## The system should consist of following modules and/or parts:
+## The system consists of following modules and/or parts:
 * ![#c5f015](https://placehold.it/15/c5f015/000000?text=+) GPIO
 * ![#c5f015](https://placehold.it/15/c5f015/000000?text=+) Interrupts
 * ![#c5f015](https://placehold.it/15/c5f015/000000?text=+) Timers/System Timer